2018 Northern Mariana Islands general election

-The 2018 Northern Mariana Islands general election were held on Tuesday, November 13, 2018, corresponding with the 2018 United States midterm elections.
-Originally scheduled to take place on Tuesday, November 6, 2018, the elections were delayed by one week due to the impact and aftermath of Typhoon Yutu.
-Early voting was held from Tuesday, November 6, until Monday, November 12, 2018.
+The 2018 Northern Mariana Islands general election was held on Tuesday, 13 November 2018.
+Originally scheduled to take place on Tuesday, 6 November 2018, to correspond with the 2018 United States midterm elections, the elections were delayed by one week due to the impact and aftermath of Typhoon Yutu.
+Early voting was held from Tuesday, 6 November, until Monday, 12 November 2018.
 An estimated 18,975 voters were eligible to vote in the 2018 election.

+Voters in the Northern Mariana Islands voted for the governor of the Northern Mariana Islands, the non-voting delegate to the United States House of Representatives, attorney general, six seats in the Northern Mariana Islands Senate, all twenty seats in the Northern Mariana Islands House of Representatives, four mayors, seats for the municipal council, seats for the board of education, and two judges.

-Ninety-seven candidates competed for 45 elected positions across the Northern Mariana Islands.
+97 candidates competed for 45 elected positions across the Northern Mariana Islands.
 High-profile races included the 2018 gubernatorial election between incumbent governor Ralph Torres, a Republican, and former governor Juan Babauta, as well as the race for non-voting delegate to the United States House of Representatives between incumbent Gregorio Sablan and challenger Angel Demapan.

+Background

+Gubernatorial election

+Ralph Deleon Guerrero Torres, the incumbent Republican governor, ran for another term alongside running mate Arnold Indalecio Palacios, and was challenged by former governor and independent Juan Nekai Babauta alongside running mate Rita Aldan Sablan.
+The gubernatorial contest was held on Tuesday, 13 November 2018, having been delayed one week due to recovery efforts from Typhoon Yutu.
+Early voting began on November 6.
+Incumbent Ralph Torres won re-election to his first full term.